Water scarcity in India: Establishing water resources projects

 A lot of non-governmental organisations in India are involved in establishing water harvesting structures in rural areas.
 For example, villagers in Palve Budruk, near Ahmednagar, developed a catchment plan covering 1,435 hectares – over 80% of the land available with support from UNICEF.
 The system consists of 3 dams, 20 canal bunds, two small percolation tanks linked to the main tank and 19 village ponds.
 Water stored in the percolation tank, is strictly meant for domestic use.
 Piped water is supplied for an hour a day in the morning, during which families are expected to fill up water for drinking and cooking.

 The Jal Bhagirathi Foundation is one of the most prominent non profit organisations in India dealing with the issues of water scarcity in the desert terrains of Rajasthan.
 The foundation has covered over 550 villages and revived more than 2000 water harvesting structures in the region.
 The organisation claims to harvest over 4000 million litres of water every year along with reclamation of 100+ hectares of barren land.
 The organisation also works actively with schools in the region, providing safe water and sanitation facilities to them.
 The Jal Bhagirathi Foundation is also actively involved in raising awareness about water conservation and has been awarded numerous awards for its efforts.

 Solutions and technologies

 Rain collection

 Rainwater harvesting is the name given to the innovative way of collecting rainwater in order to recharge the underground water.
 A lot of houses have built their own rainwater harvesting structures in order to be self sufficient.
 In Banglore, Biome Environmental Trust and Friends of Lakes launched citizen initiatives to dig up to 1 million recharging wells and connect them to the groundwater using funnels.
-The nonprofit organisations expect this initiative to collect as much as 60% of the total rain water.
+The nonprofit organisations expect this initiative to collect as much as 60% of the total rainwater.
+A lot of government-supported start - ups such as NeeRain are also providing ways for collecting rainwater in order to recharge underground water reservoirs.